-Riot Fest Foundation donated Riot Fest tickets to the silent auction at the same event.
+Riot Fest donated tickets to the silent auction at the same event.

 Book Drive for CYC in North Lawndale

-Currently hosting our first book drive which will benefit the youth at CYC-Sidney Epstein Youth Center.
-March 11th through April 1st, we are collecting new/gently used books for ages 8-17 yrs.
-All genres welcome; including PG-rated graphic/comic novels, & manga.
-Click for drop off locations.
+We hosted our first book drive which benefitted the youth at CYC-Sidney Epstein Youth Center.
+From March 11th through April 15th, we collected new/gently used books for school-aged kids.
+Thanks to everyone who donated.
+It was a huge success!

 Little Free Libraries

 We are installing Little Free Libraries in the community.
-There will be one at the Hammond Community Garden soon and we are working on 2-3 other neighborhood locations!
+There will be one at the Hammond Community Garden and another at A Safe Haven.